joaoferrete/joaoferrete/README.md

 ### My name is João Ferrete and i'm a code addicter.

-- 🇧🇷 I am Brazilian
+- 🇧🇷 Brazilian
 - 😁 I'm 23 Years Old
-- 🏃 I'm a Programming Marathoner
+- 🏃 Programming Marathoner
-- 📚 I'm Computer Science Student at UFES
+- 📚 Computer Science Student at UFES
 - 💻 Now I'm a Software Engeneering Intern at @Cobliteam
 - 🖥️ Linux Enthusiast
-- 💡 Fun Fact: I'm a HUGE Pokémon fan!
+- ⚡ Fun Fact: I'm a HUGE Pokémon fan!
-- 📈 You can find me on https://linkedin.com/in/joaoferrete
+- 📫 You can find me on https://linkedin.com/in/joaoferrete

 ###
 #